 2. Networking with public and private forestry organizations in the US, especially in the Pacific Northwest

-- Meetings with key non-profit organizations and local groups
+- Non-profit organizations and local groups

 - Discussions with key persons involved in forest certification, forest products marketing, consulting, international trade, public planning, and legislation